hathibelagal-dev/instantpolyglot/docs/eng/Standard_Average_European.md

 SAE languages often use similar strategies for dealing with taboo subjects:

 a) Death euphemisms:
-   - English: "passed away", "departed"
+   - English: “passed away”, “departed”
-   - French: "s'est éteint" (went out), "nous a quittés" (left us)
+   - French: “s'est éteint” (went out), “nous a quittés” (left us)
-   - German: "entschlafen" (fell asleep), "von uns gegangen" (left us)
+   - German: “entschlafen” (fell asleep), “von uns gegangen” (left us)

 b) Bodily function euphemisms:
-   - English: "to go to the bathroom"
+   - English: “to go to the bathroom”
-   - French: "aller aux toilettes" (go to the toilets)
+   - French: “aller aux toilettes” (go to the toilets)
-   - Spanish: "ir al baño" (go to the bathroom)
+   - Spanish: “ir al baño” (go to the bathroom)

 This expanded exploration of Standard Average European linguistic features provides a comprehensive overview of the shared characteristics among many European languages.
 While not every SAE language will exhibit all these features, and some non-SAE languages may share some of them, these patterns represent common tendencies across a wide range of European languages.
 a) With modal verbs: